 Once your urgent course of treatment is complete, you may be advised to make another appointment for a separate course of non-urgent treatment.
 In this case, the relevant NHS banding charge will apply.

 There are three NHS charge bands.
-From April 2019 to March 2020, the costs are as follows:
+From April 2021 the costs are as follows:

 For more information, click here.